xyin-anl/MapsTorch/README.md

 conda activate mapstorch
 ```

+If GPU is available, please reinstall `torch` following https://pytorch.org/get-started/locally/ to make sure the Nvidia drivers are correctly installed.

 ## Prepare data
 The input files are HDF5 files produced by XRFMaps, it should at least contain the spectra volume information.